Diagrammatic expansion for the mutual-information rate in the realm of limited statistics

 In order to achieve the goal of estimating the MIR, the data-intense histogram method to determine the entropies of long spiking patterns has been applied in several works \citet{Strong98_197,Borst02_213,Borst03_23,Koch04_1523,Koch2006}.
 Because this approach, also known as direct method, suffers in the data-limited case, a number of techniques have been developed to regularize the estimation and correct biases \citet{Treves95_399,Strong98_197}.
 These improvements have extended the range of applicability of the histogram method, which is however still limited to cases with relatively large datasets.
 Recently, Mahuas et al. \citet{Mahuas23_024406} have proposed a complementary approach that avoids histograms developing MIR as a series in the empirical correlations.
 As this approach requires binarized neurons, it can deal only with small time bins, which limits its applicability.

 In this work we introduce the moment-based mutual-information-rate approximation (Moba-MIRA), a method for estimating MIR from noisy data generalizing the work of \citet{Mahuas23_024406}.
 Our method grounds on a diagrammatic expansion of the entropies in term of correlations.
-Recent results in field theory \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25_arxiv} allow us to expand around any non-interacting theory, like Ising spins as in \citet{Mahuas23_024406}, but also including the empirical spike count (integer) distribution, and solving the issue occurring in the case of small time bins.
+Recent results in field theory \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25b_arxiv} allow us to expand around any non-interacting theory, like Ising spins as in \citet{Mahuas23_024406}, but also the empirical-spike-count (integer) distribution, and solving the issue occurring of small time bins.